German Shepherd

 BreedGerman Shepherd

-Bailey, a 8 years old male German Shepherd available for adoption from German Shepherd Rescue Elite in Cornwall
+Aria, a 4 years old female German Shepherd available for adoption from German Shepherd Rescue Elite in Essex

 German Shepherd Rescue Elite